mighty-gerbils/gerbil/doc/reference/gerbil/core/binding.md

 ## Top-Level Definitions

 These forms create bindings at the module or REPL top level.
-They are used to define the public and private functions, variables, and syntax of a module.
+They are used to define the public and private procedures, variables, and syntax of a module.

 ### def <Badge type="tip" text="Gerbil" vertical="middle" />
 ```scheme